jeffpar/lonedissent/_posts/2019-03-01-supreme-court-audio.md

 ![RG 267 Reference Copies](/images/nara/tapes/267.612-620.jpg)

 Near the tapes are binders containing Accession Lists that can help you locate tapes you're interested in.
 Unfortunately, the descriptions are not always sufficient.
 For example, the Court would occasionally record opinion announcements in the 1950s and 1960s, but it was rarely and sporadically done, and no one noted *which* opinions had been recorded.
+Sometimes you must cross-reference the dates with your own lists of Court activity.

 ![1966 Supreme Court Audio Accession List - Page 7](/images/nara/1966/1966-Audio-Accession-List--Page07.png)